MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 This section creates three different data structures, for three different purposes.

 The `$dataSet` variable stores an array of hashtables that is used to coordinate the next steps without the risk of being modified.
-If a object collection is modified while iterating through the collection, PowerShell throws an error.
+If an object collection is modified while iterating through the collection, PowerShell throws an error.
 You must keep the object collection in the loop separate from the objects being modified.
 The `Id` key in each hashtable is the identifier for a mock process.
 The `Wait` key simulates the workload of each mock process being tracked.